Rep. Scalise to Newsmax: Democrats in Congress Want Chaos

 He said many Americans are beginning to take notice of the situation, asserting that Democrats "want open borders.
 And believe me, this is about two things.

-"It's about defunding the police and about having open borders again, like they had under [President] Joe Biden."
+"It's about defunding the police and about having open borders again, like they had under [former President] Joe Biden."

 The House majority leader said Democrats are showing their intent with their stance against the country's security.